Leonard Chemical Company, Inc.

 In 1983, the PRPs retained a contractor to remove wastes from the site, under the oversight of the SCDHEC.
 Approximately 80% of surface wastes were removed in this removal action.

 In 1984, the PRP group conducted a remedial investigation (RI) of the Site including monitoring well installation and sampling, subsurface soil sampling, and stream and sediment sampling.
 Additional field work was conducted to determine the extent of ground-water contamination both on and off site.

 The final remedial design (RD) for phase I was completed in March 2009 and a remedial action (RA) workplan was submitted to EPA in summer 2009.
 In July 2010 18” of surface soil was excavated from three locations referred to as Area 1, Area 2, and Area 3.
 These areas were backfilled with clean soil.
 In September 2010 Phase I of the Air Sparge (AS)/Soil Vapor Extraction (SVE) System was installed to include a treatment fence in the southeastern corner of the Site.
 The first Quarterly Performance Monitoring Event was December 2010/ January 2011.
-The 10th Quarterly Performance Monitoring Event was conducted March 2013.
-This event is currently being utilized as the basis of design for Phase II expansion of the AS/SVE System.
-RD is scheduled to be complete September 2013.
-Phase II RA is scheduled to commence in December 2013.
+The 13th Quarterly Performance Monitoring Event was conducted in January 2014.

 EPA negotiated legal agreements with the Site’s PRPs to investigate and clean up the site.
 The PRPs continue to fund site cleanup, monitoring and oversight activities.